Pantrix/PANTRIX/README.md

     * Create an account
 * Home
     * Shows popular recipes
-    * Located on home page
 * Pantry
     * Stores ingredients user already has
 * Search Page
-    * Recomended recipes based on pantry
+    * Recommended recipes based on pantry
-    * Can favorite recipes
+    * Can search any recipes with search bar
-* Favorite Recipes
-    * Recipes to save for later
-* Grocery List
-    * Save ingredients needed
-    * Can locate ingredients near using gps
+    * Nutritional facts and pricing available after clicking on a recipe
 * Settings/ Profile

 **Flow Navigation** (Screen to Screen)